JinkoSolar's June 2 SNEC launch was easy to read as a product event. It was also a supply-chain event.

 Methodology

 This article is based on JinkoSolar's 2026-06-02 SNEC launch note, JinkoSolar's company profile, and JinkoSolar's Q1 2026 results.
-It is framed through prior site work in china-solar-panel-import-duties-2026, china-solar-dominance, buying-chinese-solar-panels, and chinese-solar-brands-compared.
+It is framed through prior site work in US & EU Tariffs on Chinese Solar Panels 2026, China Solar Dominance: Supply Chain Power, Profit Crisis, importing solar panels from China, and Chinese Solar Brands: LONGi vs Jinko vs Trina (2026).

 Related Entries